willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 ### When I enter VR from a website, why do I see a blank screen in my headset?

-It is possible that the website has not implemented support for Multi GPU machines (including Hybrid GPU laptops).
-Things to try:
+The website may not have implemented support for Multi GPU machines (including Hybrid GPU laptops).
+Try to:
 * Reload the page.
 * On desktop machines, plug the headset into the same graphics adapter as the monitor that is displaying Microsoft Edge.
-Try to plug both into the higher powered graphics card, not the integrated graphics adapter.
+Plug both into the higher powered graphics card, not into the integrated graphics adapter.

 ### When I exit VR when watching a video from Edge, the sound continues playing but the Edge window is grayed out.